 A custom Selection Profile has been created based on your selection.

-Note: If you need to make any changes later, you can modify the selection profiles by right click > properties in the created profile.
+Note: If you need to make any changes later, you can modify the selection profiles by right-clicking> properties in the completed profile.

 Creating an Offline MDT Deployment Media

 Right Click on Media and select New Media.

 Under New Media Wizard, provide the Media path by clicking on the Browse option.
 We have created a new directory under C drive named “MDT Offline Media.”